sidney-eliot/3d-artists-handbook/content/theory/composition.md

 >![[Pasted image 20230604144201.png|700]]

 #### Rule of Thirds
-Rule of thirds isn't just used to place important points, but also to determine other things like:
+The **rule of thirds** isn't just used to place important points, but also to determine other things like:

+The** rule of thirds** can be used to determine a number of artistic decisions:
-- Surfaces where light hits vs shadows
+- Surfaces where light hits vs. shadows
 - How much skin of the character should be revealed
-- Ratio between shiny and matte materials
+- The ratio between shiny and matte materials
-- Ratio of one color vs another color
+- The ratio of one color vs. another color
+- Where to place key elements

-1/3 stands out more than the 2/3.
+>[!tip]  1/3 stands out more than the 2/3.

 ![[Pasted image 20230604144626.png|600]]